Busy Bee Pharmacy is an approved vaccination provider for COVID-19 vaccines.

 complication as part of providing informed consent.

 The Moderna Spikevax vaccine is the second mRNA vaccine which has recently received provisional approval by the Therapeutic Goods Administration (TGA).
 This vaccine along with variant-specific versions of the vaccine (to address longer term immunity and emerging viral variants) are now available in pharmacies.
-Due to the similarity to the Pfizer/BioNTech vaccine it is used in children and adults between 12-60 years old.
+Due to the similarity to the Pfizer/BioNTech vaccine it is used in children and adults between 12-60 years old as well as children aged 6-11.

-Which COVID-19 vaccine you receive will be primarily determined by the Australian Government based on priority, vaccine availability, safety and appropriateness.
-Currently most pharmacies in Western Australia are administering the Astra-Zeneca and Moderna COVID-19 vaccine only, however the Pfizer vaccine could possibly follow later in the year.
+Which COVID-19 vaccine you can receive will be primarily determined by the Australian Government based on age, vaccine availability, safety and appropriateness.
+Currently Busy Bee Pharmacy is administering following COVID-19 vaccines:

 Please note, the government may change eligibility criteria for the vaccines on short notice depending on availability and other situations.